glowkeeper/P3D/docs/trigonometry.md

 radians = (2π x degrees) / 360

-Although to many (at least in the UK), radians may not be as familiar as degrees.
-However, radians are often useful as they relate angle to length, making some calculations much more straightforward.
+Although to many (at least in the UK), radians may not be as familiar as degrees, they are often useful as they relate angle to length, making some calculations much more straightforward.
 For example, to find the speed of a vehicle in metres per second, you can multiply the radius of one of its wheels by the number of radians it turns per second.
 So if the wheel has a radius of two metres and turns at six radians per second, the speed is 12 metres per second.
 Additionally, their association with Pi (π) makes radians a somewhat more intuitive unit for graphing, performing calculus and modelling some spherical geometry.

 ## Trigonometric Functions